 Protection provided and risks inherent in certificates

-Every browser automatically checks TLS certificates for authenticity and validity when establishing a connection, and only displays the target website once this check successfully verified the website as correct and as displaying without any error notifications.
+Every browser automatically checks TLS/SSL certificates for authenticity and validity when establishing a connection, and only displays the target website once this check successfully verified the website as correct and as displaying without any error notifications.

-Since an ever increasing number of faked financial institution websites however are also fitted with a valid TLS certificate for phishing purposes, it is not sufficient just for the browser to check a certificate to make absolutely sure you are on the correct website.
+Since an ever increasing number of faked financial institution websites however are also fitted with a valid TLS/SSL certificate for phishing purposes, it is not sufficient just for the browser to check a certificate to make absolutely sure you are on the correct website.

 Checking certificates in your browser